 • October 27- Two Pre-Congress workshops:

 1) Taking CBRN forensics out of the laboratory.
 This workshop will be held on the afternoon and bring together both the discrete and overt forensic skills needed for the CBRNE crime scene.
-Run by the FBI’s Laboratory’s Forensic Response Section and a member of the UK’s elite special forces this will combine the need for forensic science in a contaminated environment and the ability to do traditional forensic tasks on contaminated evidence.
+Run by the FBI’s Laboratory’s Forensic Response Section and a member of the UK’s armed forces this will combine the need for forensic science in a contaminated environment and the ability to do traditional forensic tasks on contaminated evidence.
 The Workshop will look at what skills and tools are needed at the CBRN crime scene, what samples might be possible from outside the facility, which should be taken first and what are your priorities as soon as you enter a high pressure, hazardous environment.
 What sampling strategies are the most successful and what pieces of conventional evidence can hold the greatest promise?

 The first half of the Workshop will look at pre-zero day and be given by David Powell.
 This will look at how law enforcement officials can gain an awareness and understanding of what might be happening at a facility while remaining unobserved.
 The second half of the workshop will look at what needs to happen immediately after entry to the facility.
 This will give an understanding to law enforcement officers as to what constitutes priority samples and for forensic technicians an increased understanding of how they can bring their skills to bear in a complex environment.